Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 Am I required to have a computer on campus?

 Dartmouth requires all students to own a computer that meets minimum hardware requirements and works on the Dartmouth network.
-Please make sure to complete the Mandatory Computer Survey by July 20.
+You will be asked to complete a Mandatory Computer Survey during the summer - we'll make sure you know when it's due!

 top